colinstein/python-with-tests-example/README.md

+# An example program
+After reading our test cases we discover our readme is out of date.
+Testing forced us to consider the 'floating point' or 'rational number' case and we decided to handle it.
+We should update our documentation because it says they do not work and that isn't true.

+---

 # My Adder
 This program adds two numbers.
 You pass in some integegers as command line arguments and it'll tell you what the sum of them is with plane English.

-It does not add strings, floating point numbers, numbers that aren't in base-10 or any other weird nonsense.
-Numbers that are very large (±2 billion) may fail.
+It will add floating point numbers by 'flooring' them (3.999 turns into 3, not 4), but will only add base-10 numbers, not hexidecimal or complex numbers, nor numbers in some other strange base.
+Negative numbers are correctly handled too.

 ## Description
 After installing the program you can use it like this: